phaidra/phaidra/README.md

 + `CA_ENDPOINT`: ACME endpoint you want to use.
 Defaults to LetsEncrypt staging, i.e. the certificates you get won't be production ready!
 + `MD_CERTIFICATE_AGREEMENT`: set to `agreed` if you accept the TOS of your CA.
 + `PHAIDRA_ADMIN_EMAIL`: Must be set to a valid email address.
-The ACME client uses this as contact address.
+The ACME client uses this as contact address. and uncomment the MDStoreDir and MDomain stanzas in `configs/httpd_tls.conf`.

 In case you want to use an ACME endpoint requiring authentication ("External Account Binding"), you must set it manually in the docker config `configs/httpd_tls.conf`.